| | | | |

 Fun Facts… Fish Fry grew huge in Wisconsin due to the large Catholic communities not eating meat on Fridays (to this day, many churches hold Fish Fries on Fridays to offer a non-meat option to the community).
 Prohibition also created a need for bars to find creative ways to bring in customers.
 So… they offered cheap fish dinners with alcohol under the table (shhh).

-This recipe offers all that deliciousness, but now you can enjoy your alcohol on the table.
-My husband and I thought it would be fun, one Friday night, to create our own beer batter.
+This recipe offers all that deliciousness, but now you can enjoy your alcohol onils ow toon ha the table.
+One Friday night, my husband and I thought it would be fun to create our own beer batter.
 I mean, we already catch our own fish, so why not?

 Tips & Notes